-- 1.5.1 The contractor shall submit four (4) copies of shop drawings in accordance with the contract requirements for Charlotte County Utilities (CCU) review. - 1.5.2 Shop drawings shall include as a minimum, material specifications, details of construction, reinforcing, lifting devices, joint details, access openings, pipe penetrations, design calculations, and lifting and buoyancy analysis. - 1.5.3 The contractor shall submit manufacturer's product data if available. - 1.5.4 The contractor submittals shall include the statement that the submittals have been reviewed and the materials meet the contract specifications and/or design details. - 1.5.5 Final approval is at the discretion of CCU.
+- 1.5.2 Shop drawings shall include as a minimum, material specifications, details of construction, reinforcing, lifting devices, joint details, access openings, pipe penetrations, design calculations, and lifting and buoyancy analysis. - 1.5.3 The contractor shall submit manufacturer's product data if available. - 1.5.4 The contractor submittals shall include the statement that the submittals have been reviewed and the materials meet the contract specifications and/or design details. - 1.5.5 Final approval is at the discretion of CCU.